 On 17 November 2015, the Ministers of the Union for the Mediterranean (UfM) adopted the UfM Ministerial Declaration on Blue Economy.
 The Declaration aims at strengthening the potential of the blue economy in the Mediterranean region, as well as improving maritime governance and achieving a conducive environment to promote jobs, innovation and knowledge-based business opportunities through the development of key maritime sectors.

-As part of the ongoing process leading to a 2 nd UfM Ministerial Meeting on Blue Economy in Malta in early 2021, the UfM Co-Presidency and Secretariat launched an online Stakeholders Consultation between the 11th and 25th of March 2020 to promote the exchange of knowledge and participation within the blue economy community.
+As part of the process leading to the 2nd UfM Ministerial on Sustainable Blue Economy, the UfM Co-Presidency and Secretariat launched an online Stakeholders Consultation between the 11th and 25th of March 2020 to promote the exchange of knowledge and participation within the blue economy community.
 The consultation was structured around priority themes identified with the UfM Member States, ranging from maritime governance, sustainable food, tourism, maritime transport and ports management to adaptation to climate change, marine energy, blue skills development and employment, safety and surveillance.
 Around 100 entities – including research centres and universities, public administrations, private sector, international organisations and non-governmental organisations – submitted over 350 substantial feedbacks.

 Useful documents and further information:

 - 2nd Ministerial Declaration on Sustainable Blue Economy (2nd February 2021) [EN]

 - 2nd Ministerial Declaration on Sustainable Blue Economy (2nd February 2021) [FR]

 - 2nd Ministerial Declaration on Sustainable Blue Economy (2nd February 2021) [AR]

 - Stakeholders Consultation inputs in full in EN and FR (11th and 25th March 2020)